biojava/biojava.github.io/wiki/BioJava:Cookbook:SeqIO:WriteInFasta.md

 ### Printing from a SequenceIterator

 Many readXXX() methods from SeqIOTools return a SequenceIterator that iterates over all the Sequences in a file.
-Most of teh writeXXX() methods from SeqIOTools have a version of the methods that takes a SequenceIterator as and argument eg.
+Most of the writeXXX() methods from SeqIOTools have a version of the methods that takes a SequenceIterator as and argument eg.